---->

 gravity sources responding to gravity, which perhaps cannot

-distinguish gravity being actually spherical from gravity being
+distinguish gravity being actually directed spherically from gravity being

 directed to other gravity sources ?
 The fact that bodies like